The Wake (UK band)

-The Wake are a British post-punk, synth-pop and later indie pop band, formed in Glasgow in 1981 by Gerard "Caesar" McInulty (formerly of Altered Images), Steven Allen (drums) and Joe Donnelly (bass), the latter replaced by Bobby Gillespie.
+The Wake are a British post-punk, synth-pop and later indie pop band, formed in Glasgow in 1981 by Gerard "Caesar" McInulty (formerly of Altered Images), Steven Allen (drums) and Joe Donnelly (bass guitar), the latter replaced by Bobby Gillespie.
 Steven's sister Carolyn Allen also joined on keyboards, and remained in the band thereafter.
 Gillespie left the band in 1983, replaced by Martin Cunning and then by Alexander 'Mac' Macpherson.